DataDog/documentation/content/en/tracing/setup_overview/open_standards/_index.md

 #### Running alongside the Datadog Agent

-If running the OpenTelemetry Collector on a host with an existing Datadog Agent, replace the Datadog exporter by an OTLP exporter pointing to the Datadog Agent:
+If running the OpenTelemetry Collector on a host with an existing Datadog Agent, replace the Datadog exporter with an OTLP exporter pointing to the Datadog Agent:

 1. Enable the Datadog Agent OTLP ingest through gRPC by following the instructions in the [dedicated section][25].